morganrivers/consciousness_games/README.md

 The base model used in this methodology is **CodeBERT**, specifically a version with approximately **200 million parameters**.
 CodeBERT is initially trained solely on code, which helps reduce exposure to human-generated natural language and associated biases.
 By starting with a model that understands programming languages but lacks familiarity with natural language, we can introduce natural language in a controlled manner, grounding new vocabulary in concepts the model already understands from programming.

 Currently the model size is small, and the choice of gpt4o-mini is in order to reduce costs.
-25 Megabytes, more than enough to fine-tune on, costs approximately $60 USD.
+Generating 25 Megabytes, more than enough to fine-tune the small CodeBERT model on, costs less than $30 USD.
 Training of a small model on the dataset costs  approximately $10.
 The entire project is designed as a proof of concept, and to iterate quickly over a training methodology to work out any issues before attempting to investigate conscious self-report in larger models.

 ## Data Generation and Training